diamonddocumentation/owasp-summit-2017/Working-Sessions/Agile-AppSec/Security-Champions.md

 participants : Francois Raynaud,Robert Morschel,Robert Hurlbut
 ---

-Security Champions are a key element of any AppSec team, since they create a cross-functional team focused on Application Security.
+Security Champions are a key element of any AppSec team since they create a cross-functional team focused on Application Security.

 What is a Security Champion?

-- Security Champions are active members of a team that may help to make decisions about when to engage the Security Team
+- Security Champions are active members of a team that may influence decisions about Security Team engagement
 - Security Champions act as the "voice" of security for the given product or team
 - Security Champions assist in the triage of security bugs for their team or area